 Feeding & Diet

-In the wild, children’s pythons will prey upon a variety of different animals including rodents, birds and even bats.
+In the wild, children’s and spotted pythons will prey upon a variety of different animals including rodents, birds and even bats.
 They are opportunistic, ambush predators and will eat whenever food is available.

-In captivity, children’s pythons can be fed on a range of different foods depending on their age and size.
+In captivity, these can be fed on a range of different foods depending on their age and size.
 Readily available python foods at Kellyville Pets include commercially bred frozen mice, rats and quail.

 A juvenile python should be fed an appropriately sized rat or mouse once a week.
 Adult children’s pythons can be fed a large mouse or small rat every two to three weeks.
 Food items must be completely thawed and warmed up (place in zip lock bag in hot water) before being offered to the snake.

 It is recommended to feed captive pythons in a designated ‘feeding’ tub, separate to their normal enclosure.
-Live rodents should never be offered to a python as this poses many potential risks to the snake.
+Feeding live food to your python poses many potential risks to your pet and is actually illegal.

 It is also good practice to keep a record book of when a python eats, what sized food item it takes as well as when it sheds its skin.
 Fresh water should also be available to the python at all times and changed regularly.